À-quel-âge-passer-du-cartable-au-sac-à-dos Caramel & cie

 Sustainability: a long-term investment

-Made with durable materials and sturdy closures, backpacks are designed to withstand the rigors of a teenager's daily life.
-A quality backpack can last a teenager for several years.
+Made with durable materials and sturdy closures, these backpacks are designed to withstand the rigors of a teenager's daily life.
+A quality backpack can last a teenager for many years.

-Whether it's a school bag or a backpack, the weight and how it's carried are a priority for a child's back health.
-A bag worn incorrectly can cause back pain, muscle contractures, and, in the long term, posture problems.
-It must be carried high on the back and close to the body to distribute the load evenly.
-The shoulder straps should be adjusted so that the bag does not pull backward on the shoulders.
-It should be worn on both shoulders.
-This helps avoid asymmetrical pressure and muscle imbalance.
+Whether it's a satchel or a backpack, the weight and how it's carried are a priority for a child's back health.
+A bag carried incorrectly can cause back pain, muscle tension, and, in the long term, posture problems.
+It must be worn high on the back and close to the body To distribute the load evenly, the shoulder straps should be adjusted so the bag doesn't pull backward on the shoulders.
+It should be carried on both shoulders.
+This helps prevent asymmetrical pressure and muscle imbalance.

 The weight of the bag should not exceed 10% of the child's weight.
 A bag made of lightweight but sturdy materials is preferable.
-Educate your child on regular reorganization of the contents of the bag.
+Raise your child's awareness through regular reorganization of the bag's contents.
 This helps eliminate unnecessary items that add weight.

 FAQ

 The satchel is more structured.
-It stops in the middle of the back and is designed to carry school supplies in an organized manner.
+It stops mid-back and is designed to carry school supplies in an organized way.
 The backpack is more versatile and sits lower on the child's back.

 Are wheeled school bags a good option?

 It depends on the child's school environment.
-If the child's route isn't suitable (stairs, uneven terrain, etc.), a wheeled school bag can cause more inconvenience than benefit.
+If the child's route is not suitable (stairs, uneven terrain, etc.), a wheeled schoolbag can cause more disadvantages than advantages.

 Back to blog